Nat-Rodriguez/1-challenge-semantic-code/README.md

 ## Deployed Application

-[The link to the deployed application can be found here here!]
+(https://nat-rodriguez.github.io/1-challenge-semantic-code/)[The link to the deployed application can be found here here!]

 ## Notes